This is also available as a word or PDF document in our files area. Feel free to suggest other questions that should be included.

 Are there conferences for just genetic genealogy?

-Plus many of the lectures from the Who Do You Think You Are 2014 a recent conference in the UK are available on youtube at
+Many of the lectures from the Who Do You Think You Are 2014 a recent conference in the UK are available on youtube at